ASTRID is an old, nordic feminine name, but it is now also an acronym for

 Aarhus STorage RIng in Denmark.

-ASTRID is a dual-mode ring which can store electrons or ions of either polarity.
+ASTRID was a dual-mode ring which operated between the late 1980's and 2013, storing electrons or ions of either polarity.

 Layout of ASTRID and ancillary facilities

 For many years ASTRID was used in both ion and electron storage modes, with approximately half the year allocated to each mode.
 With the construction of the Electrostatic Storage Ring for Ions (ELISA) in 1998, and the increasing demand for synchrotron radiation, the ion storage runs were gradually reduced, until finally in 2005 ASTRID operated in ion storage mode for the last time.
-Since then ASTRID has been operating in electron storage mode throughout the year, with 3 or 4 electron runs, separated by shutdown periods for maintenance and development of the ring.
+From 2005 until the commissioning of the new 3rd generation light source ASTRID2, ASTRID operated in electron storage mode throughout the year, with 3 or 4 electron runs, separated by shutdown periods for maintenance and development of the ring.

 - ASTRID technical specifications